InterWork Alliance (IWA)

 In TWGs, members work together at a technical level to ensure that their frameworks, tooling, and certification support scenario and specific market requirements received from the Business Working Groups.

-Get involved by participating in one of the IWA taskforces exploring tokenization in: Voluntary Carbon Markets, Carbon Emissions tracking, and Renewable Energy
+Get involved by participating in one of the IWA taskforces exploring tokenization in Voluntary Carbon Markets or Carbon Emissions.

 If you are interested, please contact Paul Rapino about GBBC/IWA membership.